PapamichMarios/NotEbay/README.md

 Spring Data REST &amp; ReactJs project

 # How to run
-compile webpack modules with:
+1. Compile webpack modules with:
 - npm run dev for developing
 - npm run build for production

-then start the spring data rest app
+2. Start the spring data rest app